kubevirt/kubevirt/docs/observability/metrics.md

 ### kubevirt_vmi_vcpu_wait_seconds_total
 Amount of time spent by each vcpu while waiting on I/O. Type: Counter.

+### kubevirt_vmi_vnic_info
+Details of VirtualMachineInstance (VMI) vNIC interfaces, such as vNIC name, binding type, network name, and binding name for each vNIC of a running instance.
+Type: Gauge.

 ### kubevirt_vmsnapshot_disks_restored_from_source
 Returns the total number of virtual machine disks restored from the source virtual machine.
 Type: Gauge.